multiversx/mx-docs/docs/developers/setup-local-testnet.md

 mxpy localnet new
 ```

-**Before first starting a localnet**, we can alter the chronology parameters in `localnet.toml`.
+**Before first starting a localnet**, you can alter the chronology parameters in `localnet.toml`.
 For example, let's have shorter epochs and shorter rounds:

 ```
 [general]